Describe the Taste of Honey in 100 Interesting Ways

-How much could you relate to this description for honey? - "Dark amber… it has hints of the woody forest with an underlying resinous taste but finishes warm and spicy."
+“Dark amber, it has hints of the woody forest with an underlying resinous taste but finishes warm and spicy.”

 Hardly, if you think “Honey is honey, it’s sweet and just that simple!”